Frequently Asked Questions About SSDI & SSI

 Am I required to wait a certain amount of time before filing for SSD benefits?

-and know that you will be out of work for a minimum of a year, you can
+You should file for Social Security disability benefits as soon as possible.
+Disability applications can take a very long time to be processed, and if you know that you will be out of work for a minimum of a year, you should start right away.